Filip7/ygh/README.md

 The plan is to support more of the `pacman` commands.
 Look into the ALPM project and maybe use it instead of calling makepkg via command execute.
 Investigate how to implement updates.
-Saving the repos elsewhere, instead of inside `/tmp` repo.
 Etc.

 ## Should you use this as your main AUR helper?